yastn/yastn/docs/source/mps/algebra.rst

 :code:`C=yamps.multiply(A,B)`.
 Note that for MPO-MPS product, the *@* is commutative, i.e., :code:`O@A` and :code:`A@O` are equivalent.

-..
-    .. autofunction:: yamps.MpsMpo.__matmul__
+See examples here: :ref:`examples/mps/mps:Multiplication`.

 .. autofunction:: yamps.multiply

-See examples here: :ref:`examples/mps/mps:Multiplication`.

 Canonizing MPS/MPO
 ------------------

-MPS/MPO can be put into :ref:`theory/mps/basics:Canonical form` to reveal most advantageous truncation or as a part of the setup for :ref:`theory/mps/algorithms:DMRG` or :ref:`theory/mps/algorithms:TDVP` algorithms.
+MPS/MPO can be put into :ref:`theory/mps/basics:Canonical form` to reveal most advantageous truncation or as a part of the setup for
+:ref:`DMRG<mps/algorithms:density matrix renormalisation group (dmrg) algorithm>` or :ref:`TDVP<mps/algorithms:time-dependent variational principle (tdvp) algorithm>` algorithms.

 The canonical form obtained by QR decomposition is fast, but does not allow for truncation of the virtual spaces of MPS/MPO.